brianlinUM/youtube-timestamps/Plans.md

 # Known bugs:
 - ~~Extension still allows adding of timestamp when the YT video page has error (e.g. Private Video)~~ (Done, incl. in next update)
-- console warning: duplicate form field id for the "Add a label" form.
+- ~~console warning: duplicate form field id for the "Add a label" form.~~ (Done, incl. in next update)
 - console error: when loading video tab then clicking on timestamp.
 "Error: Could not establish connection.
 Receiving end does not exist."